plone/plone.protect/README.rst

 To disable all automatic CSRF protection, set the environment variable ``PLONE_CSRF_DISABLED`` value to ``true``.

 WARNING!
 It is very dangerous to do this.
-Do not do this unless the zeo client with this setting is not public and you know what you are doing.
+Do not do this unless the ZEO client with this setting is not public and you know what you are doing.

 ..note::